dterstege/FASTMAP/README.md

 - Ensure that regions are not overlapping at all during initial tracing
 - If ROIs do not cover the entire X and Y range of the sample, add a dummy ROI as a space filler.
 This will ensure that regions resize correctly when running the plugin.
 For an example of this, see the [example coronal plates]().

+Continue tracing and renaming until all regions of interest present in the reference image have been traced.

+- **3.3 Saving Plates**.
+With all regions traced, highlight all ROIs in the ROI Manager applet then click "More > Save".
+Plates should be saved to a designated atlas folder as "RoiSet_xx.zip", with xx being an identifier unique to that particular plate.
+Leading zeros are not required for single digit identifiers.

+With regions saved, the current reference image can be closed and the next reference image can be loaded.
+ROIs aligned to the previous reference image can then be modified, deleted, or added to as needed.